Parbelaez/p1-html-css/README.md

 As the portfolio is really eclectic, it should be as clear and simple as possible.

-The logo was inspired by an AI generated one, from [LOOKA](https://looka.com/), but created totally manual using Google fonts and [Fontawesome](https://fontawesome.com/) icons
+The logo was inspired by an AI-generated one, from [LOOKA](https://looka.com/), but created manually using Google fonts and [Fontawesome](https://fontawesome.com/) icons

-The color scheme is based on differnt shades of grey, with the exception of the tiles, that were thought as pastel, so their inherent opacity match the seriousness of the header and the footer.
+The color scheme is based on different shades of grey, except for the tiles, which were thought as pastel, so their inherent opacity matches the seriousness of the header and the footer.

 ### Fonts

-Google fonts was the source of the typography:
+Google Fonts was the source of the typography:

 [Poppins](https://github.com/itfoundry/poppins): is a geometric sans serif typeface developed by Indian Type Foundry and Jonny Pinhorn.